 Whenever a ball is impaired from play by a natural obstruction, it is placed up to one mallet length- three feet away from the obstruction.

 Play with Formal Boundaries

-Whenever any part of a ball crosses a boundary, it is brought inbounds and placed one mallet head (or one foot) into the court.
-Play continues.
+If boundaries are established, whenever more than half of a ball (50%+) crosses the inside edge of a boundary, it is “Out Of Bounds” and should be brought inbounds and placed one mallet length (or 36 inches) into the court.
 The ball should be placed 90 degrees inbounds and perpendicular to the line and not diagonally from the line.
 (Exception: When the striker ball has just roqueted (hit) another ball, the striker may choose to place it in contact with or up to a mallet-head from the ball that was roqueted.)
 All balls are also immediately brought in a mallet length from the boundary when they are less than that distance from the boundary, except for the striker’s ball when the striker has an extra shot.

 After a ball scores all of the wickets in the course but before it hits the finishing stake, its player may choose to keep it in the game as a “rover” to help advance that side’s remaining ball(s) and to prevent the opposing side from advancing.
 During this ball’s turn, it may hit any other ball only once per turn, gaining extra shots accordingly, but it does not earn any extra shots or wicket points for running a wicket.

 Any player may put a rover out of the game by causing it to hit the finishing stake with a roquet shot or a croquet or foot shot.
 The rover’s side earns the point for the stake, and the order of play continues without the staked-out ball.

 An interesting variation is playing “poison” (see Challenging Option #6).